bready2die/security_project/README.md

 ## Building and Installation

-step 1: open up the Makefile and set KDIR to the path to the linux source tree. this should be configured identically to the target machine's kernel, and it must be compiled with support for kprobes and ftrace(these are technically not necessary for privelige escalation or toggling the module's visibility, but we haven't incorporated a compile option for only those features yet).
+step 1: open up the Makefile and set KDIR to the path of the linux source tree. this should be configured identically to the target machine's kernel, and it must be configured with support for kprobes and ftrace(these are technically not necessary for privelige escalation or toggling the module's visibility, but we haven't incorporated a compile option for only those features yet).

 ```
 KDIR = ~/learning/linux #replace with appropriate path